andmar8/Panopto-PHP-Client/README.md

 Please take this as complementary to the official Panopto API (which has slightly more detail)

+Note: I use the "array()", "String" and "Boolean" type to denote the standard primitives in PHP, not any special object I've made, in the case of array(), inside the brackets is the type of objects inserted in the to array, so array(String) denotes "create an array with strings in".

 ### AccessManagement

 4.0/4.2 - *GetFolderAccessDetailsResponse* **getFolderAccessDetails**(<br/>